-The section 2 resumes the state of art on the process mining area and it introduces some ideas about sequence alignment.
-Section 3 defines the notions of class of equivalence and process phase that we propose and describes the algorithms that are required to this aim.
+\This work has been made possible thanks to the financial support of STMicroelectronics, Convention 642/2008. the notions of class of equivalence and process phase that we propose and describes the algorithms that are required to this aim.
 Section 4 presents the application of the algorithms to model STMicroelectronics' manufacturing processes.
-These manufacturing processes are used for creating electronics chips, micro-controllers, etc. The resulting models will be useful to control that the implemented process correspond to the experts' ideas.
+These manufacturing processes are used for creating electronics chips, microcontrollers, etc. The resulting models will be useful to control that the implemented process correspond to the experts' ideas.
 Discrepancies found will be helpful to alarm experts' about possible problems in production.
-In section 5 a summary of the proposed method is presented.
-The paper concludes in section 6 with the introduction of our current works.
+In section 5 a critical evaluation is presented, showing the importance of the equivalent class concept.
+In section 6 a summary of the proposed method is presented.
+The paper concludes in section 7 with the introduction of our current works.